API Reference

 sender_org Filter by sender organization (partial match)

-start_date Filter reports created after this date
+start_date Filter reports after this date (YYYY-MM-DD)

-end_date Filter reports created before this date
+end_date Filter reports before this date (YYYY-MM-DD)

 limit Results per page (default: 25, max: 100)

-cursor Pagination cursor for next page
+cursor Pagination cursor from previous response

 GET /reports/:id